 "More than a quarter of the forests in Papua have been sold off to logging companies.
 Each of these concessions (HPH) last between 20 to 30 years.
 If the Indonesian government does nothing to stop logging concessions, soon all of our forests will be gone," said Christian Poerba, Executive Director of Forest Watch Indonesia.

-Much of the large intact forest landscapes peatland_destructionin the Paradise Forests of Asia Pacific have already been cut down -- 72% in Indonesia and 60% in Papua New Guinea - fuelled by demand for cheap timber by Japan, the US, the EU and China.
+Much of the large intact forest landscapes in the Paradise Forests of Asia Pacific have already been cut down -- 72% in Indonesia and 60% in Papua New Guinea - fuelled by demand for cheap timber by Japan, the US, the EU and China.
 In Papua New Guinea, the situation is desperate where 57% of intact forest landscapes are also covered by logging concessions.

 Greenpeace recently released groundbreaking satellite maps which reveal that the world's forests are in critical condition.
 The maps provide evidence that less than 10% of the Earth's land area remains as large intact forest areas.
 New Guinea Island (Papua and PNG), or what is now being called the 'Garden of Eden', contains the largest remaining area of intact forest in the Asia Pacific region.